helpscout/seed-barista/README.md

 ## Parser

-The (output)[#output] of Barista provides a PostCSS parser that makes it easier to write tests.
+The [output](#output) of Barista provides a PostCSS parser that makes it easier to write tests.
 The parser is initialized using a jQuery style method.

 Example: